Megafunk/MassSample/README.md

 <a name="mass-cm"></a>
 ## 5. Mass common operations
-This section is designed to serve as a quick reference for how to perform some common operations.
+This section is designed to serve as a quick reference for how to perform some common operations with Mass.
 As usual, we are open to ideas on how to organize this stuff!!

 As a rule of thumb, most entity mutations (adding/removing components, spawning or removing entities) are generally done by deferring them from inside of processors.
 You can create your own `FMassExecutionContext` whenever you need one as well!
 We have one on the `UMSSubsystem` as an example.